knative/docs/docs/versioned/serving/config-network-adapters.md

 This page provides installation and configuration guidance for configuring Knative networking.
 These options include Ingress controls,  service-meshes, and gateways.

+### Determine current state

 Use the following command to determine which controllers are installed and their status.

 ```bash
 kubectl get pods -n knative-serving
 ```

-The controllers tested for Knative have the following base names:
+The ingress controllers tested for Knative have the following base names:

 - Kourier: `kourier-control-*`, and `kourier-gateway-*`.